This article will help you understand how gross negligence works under Texas law

 The difficulties associated with proving that the defendant was grossly negligent as to merely negligent are illustrated by continuing the above of a texting driver.
 Under the the most common scenario, the texting driver was not grossly negligent because he did not think that he was acting with an extreme degree of risk that would cause the harm that you suffered.
 However, if that same driver had rear-ended several other drivers at the same stop light in previous accidents because he was texting, a case could be made that he was grossly negligent because he knew and consciously acted in disregard of the risk of his actions.

-You Need an Experienced and Smart Attorney to Obtain Maximum Recovery for Your Injuries if You Been Injured
+You Need an Experienced Attorney to Obtain Maximum Recovery if You Were Injured Due to Gross Negligence

 As you can see, proving a claim for negligence or gross negligence is a fact-intensive process.
 Many plaintiffs achieve maximum recovery only when their case has benefited from the close legal scrutiny that is only available through an experienced personal injury attorney.